-As a friend, family member or co-worker you may feel compelled to show your support during this season.
-We know these are sensitive topics to broach and you may have hesitations about not knowing exactly what to do or say.
-So we’re here to help.
+As a friend, family member or co-worker of someone going through something like this, you may find yourself wanting to reach out and offer support during these times.
+We know these are sensitive topics to broach and you may have hesitations about not knowing exactly what to do or say, but we’re firm believers that it’s better to try to reach out than to ignore it or say nothing at all–so we’d like to offer these tips to help you along:

 What does it mean to show up?